liangcj/summercomputing/README.md

 summercomputing
 ===============

-this is my summercomputing project
+This is just a skeleton repository for a basic GitHub demo I do during my summer computing class